Reeds-github/Hero-Mode/README.md

 Open the game and Enjoy :)

+I will say one thing, I haven't fully tested dolphin!
+If it crashes at any point, let me know.
 Let me know if theres any problems, you can contact me at:

 Discord: Reed#6496